Home Business Crocodile Meat, Business And Countries Where It Thrives

 Image Source

 While most of us would like to stick to beef, chicken and porks, others savour Crocodile meat and consider it as better than pork and chicken.
-Those who have tasted Croc meat said it’s pure white and odorless meat, plus it’s clean.
+Those who have tasted Croc meat said it’s a pure white and odorless meat, plus it’s clean.
 Waw!.

 The bulk of the croc meat is said to be consumed by locals from Nairobi and other city folks in Kenya visit the Mamba farm to view the crocodiles and then feast on mouth-watering crocodile steaks.
 While your nerves are still sending signals to your brain to how/why people eat Crocodile here are some countries to make it sink.